 Why Just Culture Isn’t Sticking by Tom Geraghty What Do We Mean by “Just” Culture?
 The concept of a “Just Culture” was first developed in James Reason’s 1997 book Managing the Risks of Organisational Accidents.
 When we say “Just Culture”, […]

 By Jade Garratt Have you ever found yourself reacting to something a colleague said as if you were a child being told off by their parents, even though you’re both adults and peers?
-Or ever said something to a teammate […]
+Or made a casual, lighthearted remark to […]

 Self-Organised Criticality (SOC) During my ecology degree, whilst studying ecosystem and habitat change, I learned about Self-Organised Criticality (SOC), and I was fascinated by how it explained the precursors to seemingly dramatic changes.
 We first discussed Self-Organised Criticality in this […]